gather-data/gather-public/content/docs/setting-up.md

 title: Setting Up
 category: Getting Started
 ---
+This article will help you set up Connections and Magic Actions.
 Set up should only take about 15 minutes for connections and maximum 1 hour for automations.
 You might need a developer to help with set up.
 This is the only stage where they might need to be involved.

 For more in-depth walkthroughs, check out our Guides \[INSERT LINK] section.